vdeconinck/SMPTE-EBU-TimecodeGenerator-ESP32/README.md

 Some of the clocks are very sensitive to timing that is lightly off; or when you skip a frame.
 The angry red error leds starts to flash accusingly for a few seconds then.

-So we're using a careful double buffer approach with the hardwar based RTM pulse generator.
+So we're using a careful double buffer approach with the hardware based RTM pulse generator.
 As the latter will glitch when not fed multiples of 64 pulses we allow for 80 bit SMPTE/EBU frames to cross boundaries.
 This makes it a tad hard to figure out to 'set' the clock.

 ## Caveats